 Note: First 6-digits of old ECC Number should normally tally with Location code.
 However, in those cases where old-ECC Number was not given on account re-organisation of Commissionerates and change in jurisdictional codes, the Officer of the Principal Chief Controller of Accounts intends to use Location Code.

 (ix) The Directorate of Systems will prepare the initial National Directory on the basis of information received from the Commissioners and make available to all formations of Central Excise

 (x) The Chief Commissioners will monitor the action taken by Commissioners for allotting PAN-based Registration Number to all the assessees [who have not yet taken PAN-based New ECC Number] and also for conversion of existing registration numbers into PAN-based numbers.
 They will send report to the DGICCE every month starting from 1.1.2002 indicating number of existing registered manufacturers/warehouse-holder, number of existing registered dealers, number of registered manufacturers/warehouse-holder whose registration number is converted into PAN-based number, number of registered dealers whose registration number is converted into PAN-based number.
 The reasons for pendency shall be analysed and action taken to overcome problems will also be reported.
 DGICCE will send consolidated monthly report to the Board (by 10th day of the subsequent month).
 Stage-III

 (i) This Stage will tentatively commence in January 2003

-It is proposed to have All-India connectivity of Central Excise formations (at least upto Division levels), computerised registration process and verifications, and National/Regional Data Warehouses.
+(ii) It is proposed to have All-India connectivity of Central Excise formations (at least upto Division levels), computerised registration process and verifications, and National/Regional Data Warehouses.

 (iii) Strategy for collecting and posting additional information in the directory for complete profiling of each assessee will be communicated in due course.

 (iv) The National Directory will serve as starting point for development of National/Regional Data Warehouse.

 (v) The National Networking of Central Excise formation will be feeder for the Data Warehouse.

-The Registration process will be re-modelled to allow registration from any location, including the on-line registration.
+(vi) The Registration process will be re-modelled to allow registration from any location, including the on-line registration.
 Any such entry of a new registrant will create a workload for the jurisdictional office for verification of address and authenticity of the applicant.
 The PAN will be automatically verified on-line through computerised interface with the Income Tax Department.
 6 The Trade and the field formations may suitably be informed immediately.
 Special measures should also be taken to give wide publicity to this change and arrangements should be made to give necessary guidance to the registrants in order to make the 'switch-over' timely and smooth.
 7 Receipt of this Circular may please be acknowledged.
 8 Hindi version will follow.

 offline form download: